Canon SX740 vs Fujifilm X-Pro3

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the SX740) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the SX740 and the X-Pro3 are recent models that are part of the current product line-up.
 The SX740 replaced the earlier Canon SX730 HS, while the X-Pro3 followed on from the Fujifilm X-Pro2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX740 and X-Pro3 can be found, respectively, in the Canon SX740 Manual (free pdf) or the online Fujifilm X-Pro3 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX740 or the Fujifilm X-Pro3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.